DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 `terraform import` requires **Resource ID or Resource address**, for example: `terraform import aws_instance.example i-0abcd1234efgh5678`

+You have provisioned some virtual machines (VMs) on Google Cloud Platform (GCP) using the gcloud command line tool.
+However, **you are standardizing with Terraform and want to manage these VMs using Terraform instead.** What are the two things you must do to achieve this?
+1. Use the `terraform import` command for the existing VMs.
+2. Write Terraform configuration for the existing VMs.

+**What task does the terraform import command perform?** Imports existing resources into Terraform’s state file.

 **When automatic unlocking has failed** you should use the `force-unlock` command.

 You created infrastructure outside the Terraform workflow that you now want to manage using Terraform.
 You should use `terraform import` to brings the infrastructure into Terraform state.

+What command can you run **to generate DOT (Document Template) formatted data to visualize Terraform dependencies?** `terraform graph`

 ## security